Felipegth/Felipegth/README.md

 ### About

-Currently I work with development and research of Web and Mobile systems, working with frontend and backend, my main focus on API's development in .NET Core using C#, CSS, JavaScript, React Native and Typescript language.
+Currently I work with development and research of Web and Mobile systems, working with frontend and backend, my main focus on API's development in .NET Core using C#, CSS, JavaScript, React Native and Typescript.

 - 🔭 I’m currently working on company Talk and Live.